lzj1769/lzj1769.github.io/_pages/home.md

 For more details about my works, see the [publications]({{ site.url }}{{ site.baseurl }}/publications).
 And my CV is found [here]({{ site.url }}{{ site.baseurl }}/downloads/CV_Zhijian_Li.pdf).

-My first name Zhijian can be pronunced as Zhì-Jiān (志坚 in Chinese), watch here the [video](https://www.youtube.com/watch?v=3hE6LfUJ2ew) or lisend to the [audio](https://en-audio.howtopronounce.com/15786451205e18368020d5b.mp3).
+My first name Zhijian can be pronunced as Zhì-Jiān (志坚 in Chinese), watch here the [video](https://www.youtube.com/watch?v=3hE6LfUJ2ew) or listen to the [audio](https://en-audio.howtopronounce.com/15786451205e18368020d5b.mp3).